The Paradox of Power Loss in a Lossless Infinite Transmission Line: Where does the energy disappear? -- Could radiation losses be the answer?

 Hence the total power dissipated in the infinite line is

 Substitution for $|Z_0|$ and $\alpha$ shows that $P_d = P_i$ \cite{11}, and all power losses are accounted for without anything going into radiation.
 This is true for all $R$ and $G$, in particular even when in limit $R\rightarrow0$ and $G\rightarrow0$.
 Now it cannot happen that when $R=0$ and $G=0$ radiation suddenly shows up into picture from somewhere.
-Further, even in a lossless line, all the power (assumed to be lost by the source) can be consumed by terminating the line in its characteristic impedance, at whatever stage irrespective of the length of the line up to that point.
-This implies that up to any {\em arbitrarily selected length} of the line, the radiation losses had not taken place.
+Further, even in a lossless line, all the power (assumed to be lost by the source) can at any stage be either reflected back by making the circuit open just after that point, or it could be consumed by terminating the line in its characteristic impedance, irrespective of the length of the line up to that stage.
+This implies that up to any {\em arbitrarily selected length} of the line, the radiation losses had not yet taken place.
 Therefore for resolving this paradox there does not seem any scope for radiation hypothesis at all and a satisfactory resolution of the paradox lies elsewhere.